Jump to video!

 - Heat a wok over medium heat and add just a little oil to coat the bottom.

-- Add the garlic right away (no need to wait for the oil to get hot) and keep stirring the garlic until the edges start to turn golden.
+- Add the garlic right away (no need to wait for the oil to get hot) and keep stirring the garlic until the garlic turns light golden - don't let them brown or the garlic will become bitter.

-- Toss in the cabbage, then turn the heat up to high and toss to get the leaves coated in oil.
+- Turn the heat up to high then immediately add the cabbage and toss to get the leaves coated in oil.

-- Drizzle the fish sauce over the cabbage, add the pepper if using, then keep tossing for 1-2 more minutes, or until the cabbage is done to your liking.
+- Drizzle the fish sauce over the cabbage then keep tossing for 1-2 more minutes, or until the cabbage is done to your liking.
+Turn off the heat and add the pepper, if using, and stir to mix.

-- Remove from heat, plate, and garnish with an extra sprinkling of pepper if desired.
+- Plate and garnish with an extra sprinkling of pepper if desired.

 Notes